CESNET/ndk-core/doc/testing.rst

     7: TX DMA --> Black Hole ### RX DMA --> Black Hole;
     8: TX DMA --> RX DMA     ### (internal DMA loopback)

 Some tests require an available DMA controller; others require an external QSFP loopback for Ethernet.
-Test 1 can be used for NDK design without a DMA controller.
-In this test, :ref:`the HW generator <mfb_generator>` sends Ethernet packets of constant length to the output network interface at full speed.
+Test 1 can be used for NDK firmware without a DMA controller.
+In this test, the :ref:`HW generator <mfb_generator>` sends Ethernet packets of constant length to the output network interface at full speed.
 The script measures the transmission data rate and continues to repeat the test for incrementing packet lengths until the maximum packet length is reached.

 .. warning::